How to Create a Page

 - Complete the required fields, such as the title, image, description depending on the selected Hero type.

 - Upload your image to the Media Library.
-Learn more about how to upload images to the Media Library.
+For more information, see the guide on uploading images to the Media Library

 - When entering Hero Details, click Select Media to open the Media Library.

-- Then choose the image you previously uploaded from the Media Library.
+- Choose the image you previously uploaded from the Media Library.

 -